Yemeni govt, separatists close to deal on ending Aden stand-off - sources

 STC forces, which are armed and trained by Riyadh's main coalition partner, the United Arab Emirates, tried to extend their reach in the south, clashing with government forces in violence that risked further fragmenting the Arabian Peninsula nation and complicating United Nations peace efforts.

-Two Yemeni government officials told Reuters that Saudi Arabia submitted a proposal to include STC in Hadi's government, while Saudi troops would deploy in Aden to oversee formation of a neutral security force in the city.
+Two Yemeni government officials told Reuters that Riyadh submitted a proposal to include STC in Hadi's government, while Saudi troops would deploy in Aden to oversee formation of a neutral security force in the city.

 "There is progress in the Jeddah talks.
 The conversation is still ongoing and it is about bringing STC into the government, de-escalating tensions and redeployment of forces," a third source familiar with the talks said on Monday.

-The STC's Security Belt forces tweeted on Monday that an agreement could be signed in Jeddah in the next few days.
+The STC's Security Belt forces tweeted on Monday that an agreement could be signed in the next few days.

 TRUCE OFFER